XianfanGu/Backtest_MachineLearning/README.md

-# Backtest_MachineLearning
+# Paper trading tests of machine learning algorithms

-tool in adavanced financial analysis for the stocks prediction
+This package implements several machine learning algorithms for stock prediction to evaluate performance out of sample.

 the project is base on Zipline backtest platform, see the Zipline: http://www.zipline.io/ , Sklearn library: https://scikit-learn.org/